link2wales.co.uk -

 Gengis – Wrexham based band (mid-80s?).
 Gigged the North West.
 Rec demo EP at Cottage Studios, Macclesfield with Roger Boden (producer).
 Finished off the Paul Diarno (Iron Maiden) British tour.
 Band incl Paul Sterman (voc) (later Total Chaos), David Stewart Jones (gtr), Paul Sterman/Phil Rutter (voc), Ian Mayer (drms), Chris Ellis (bass) & Spook (keys)

-Genod Droog – Tremadog hip-hop band (c2008), feat; Carwyn Jones (bass), Aneirin Karadog (voc), Gethin Evans (drms) (ex Kentucky AFC).
-Rel LP ‘Ni Oedd y Genod Droog’ on Slacyr (12.7.08)
+Genod Droog – Tremadog hip-hop band (c2008), feat; Carwyn Jones (bass), Dyl Mei (gtr), Aneirin Karadog (voc), Ed Holden (voc) (later Mr Phormula), Gethin Evans (drms) (ex Kentucky AFC).
+Rel LP ‘Ni Oedd y Genod Droog’ on Slacyr (12.7.08). (spotify)

-Germanic Sans - band (mid80s) played only a handful of gigs.
-Most notably supporting Ghostriders at Conwy Civic Hall (1987?).
+Germanic Sans – band (mid80s) played only a handful of gigs.
+Most notably supporting Ghostriders at Conwy Civic Hall (1986).
 Rec only one demo tape with Nigel Bellis feat the tracks First Love, Catscratch, Sahara and Eyeswater.
-Feat; Chris Carruthers (voc,gtr) (V8’s, Baby Milk Plant), Pete Latham (Picture House, Dub Federation) (bass), Mark Moran (drms).
+Feat; Chris Carruthers (voc,gtr) (V8’s, Baby Milk Plant), Pete Latham (Picture House, Dub Federation) (bass), Mark Moran (drms). (cutting)

 Get Out Clause – indie band from Bethel (formed 07), feat; Owain Ginsberg (voc,gtr) (ex The Heights), Andy Roberts (bass), Dave Morait (drms) (website)